rouxers/book/src/fb.md

   - These illustrate pure `square + pair` FB building -- they don't involve advanced stuff like influencing.

 ### Relationship to Planning
 Before we go on, note that `planning = solution + tracking`, with solution playing perhaps a more important role.
-For now stay stuned on getting you solutions right, and we'll cover tracking in the last section.
+For now stay tuned on getting your solutions right, and we'll cover tracking in the last section.

 ### Step II: Improve Your Solutions